mahoney1/docs/commercialpaper-query-tutorial.md

 [Upgrade Smart Contract](pics/upgrade.png)

 ## Step 4.
-Create a new MagnetoCorp query client app, to invoke query transactions
+Create a new Digibank query client app, to invoke query transactions

-1. In VSCode, click on the menu option 'File....open Folder' and open the folder under `organization/magnetocorp/application` and hit ENTER
+1. In VSCode, click on the menu option 'File....open Folder' and open the folder under `organization/digibank/application` and hit ENTER

 2. Right-click on the folder in the left pane and create a new file `queryapp.js` then paste the contents of the file `queryapp.js` located in the `commercial-paper` repo that you copied from Step 5 in the previous Commercial Paper tutorial.